Saint Helena Airport: Establishing commercial air service

 Atlantic Star Airlines (operated by TUI Airlines Netherlands) had announced an intention to operate charter flights from London-Gatwick via Gambia (possibly starting May 2016) using a Boeing 737-800, an aircraft requiring a fairly long runway.
 This leaves Lubango Airport in Angola, at a distance of 1300 mi as the next best diversion option for which every inbound aircraft must carry enough fuel reserve, limiting its load capacity.

-In response to the wind shear problems, in June 2016 the Governor, Lisa Phillips, noted that restricting flight operations to runway 02, that is northbound landings and southbound starts on St Helena's single operating surface, might be a suitable interim solution.
+In response to the wind shear problems, in June 2016, Governor Lisa Phillips noted that restricting flight operations to runway 02, that is northbound landings and southbound starts on St Helena's single operating surface, might be a suitable interim solution.
 While runway 02 does not suffer from a significant wind shear problem, restricting landings to one direction would prevent large aircraft from calling at St Helena.
 Only permitting landings in one direction would mean that aircraft must to be able to land in tailwind.
 Consequently, large aircraft, like the 737-800, could not be used because, in a tailwind, they would need a longer runway than St Helena provides.
 If runway 20 is used, it will have severe wind restrictions.

 A debate about the project was held by the House of Lords in London on 17 October 2016.
 When asked by Lord Foulkes when the government expected commercial flights would start at the airport, the Minister of State, Department for International Development Lord Bates said, "scheduled commercial flights will begin when the conditions are considered safe to do so and the St Helena Government are able to contract an airline with the right aircraft and regulatory approval".

 In December 2016, the Saint Helena government issued a tender for an airline to establish a scheduled commercial service, using the less turbulent northbound landing direction only.
 Atlantic Star Airlines has entered a bid on a proposed plan to base two aircraft at Saint Helena.
 They would carry up to 60 passengers on round-trip flights from Saint Helena to the international airport in Accra, the capital of Ghana.
 On 5 February 2017 there was a deadline for airlines to submit application bids for the provision of air services to St Helena under the new requirements, and there were a number of bids.

 An Airlink Avro RJ85 flew the first charter passengers to and from St Helena on 3 May 2017.